CSC207-UofT/course-project-dragon-squirrel/phase1/UpdatedSpecification.md

 * **River**: Only the pawn can cross the river.
 All other pieces must use the bridge.
 The pawn is not *visible* in the river because it is "submerged".
 * **Bridges** are elevated.
 Therefore, pieces cannot attack a piece on the other side of the bridge.
 However, pieces can attack a piece on the bridge.
 If a piece is on the bridge, due to the high altitude, it can attack all *visible* pieces.
-All pieces can use the bridge.
+All pieces can use the bridge and thus a piece can move onto and over the bridge as it pleases.
 * **Home safe zones**: If a piece is in its own home safe zone, it cannot be attacked.
 However, it is still *visible* from the bridge, therefore pieces in its own home safe zone can still be attacked by pieces on the bridge.
 If a piece is in the opponent's home safe zone, it will be defenceless; opponent pieces can attack it, but it cannot attack opponent